Pin Classes I: Growth Rates: Appendix

 Every colliding tuple $\{w_{1},w_{2}, \dots, w_{k}\}$ of pin words is minimal (that is to say, $k \leq 4$ and each pair $w_{i},w_{j}$ differs in the final letter).

 \end{lemma}

 \begin{proof}

+We write $w^{-n}$ for the pin word obtained from a pin word $w$ by removing the final $n$ letters.

 Note that every collision of length $n \leq 5$ (which we have exhaustively listed) is minimal.
 Now suppose that $\{w_{1},w_{2}\}$ is a non-minimal colliding pair of some length $n \geq 6$.
 By applying symmetries, we can assume that both $w_{1}$ and $w_{2}$ ends in a $d$.
-But then this $d$ generates the lowest point in the shared generated pin permutation $\pi^{\circ}$ - in particular, it represents the same point in each pin word.
-Thus $w_{1}^{-1}$ and $w_{2}^{-1}$ (the pin words obtained by removing the final $d$ from each word in the pair) must also form a collision, indeed a collision of shorter length.
-Given that $w_{1}$ and $w_{2}$ are not the same word, we can continue this process until we arrive at a minimal collision $w_{1}^{-k},w_{2}^{-k}$.
-But we have already classified all minimal collisions, and can note that all minimal collisions are of different type: if one of the pair ends in $d$ or $u$ then the other must end in $l$ or $r$, and therefore cannot be extended to a collision of longer length, forming a contradiction.
+But then this $d$ generates the lowest point in the shared generated pin permutation $\pi^{\circ}$ -- in particular, it represents the same point in each pin word.
+Thus $w_{1}^{-1}$ and $w_{2}^{-1}$ must also form a collision, indeed a collision of shorter length.
+Given that $w_{1}$ and $w_{2}$ are not the same word, we can continue this process until we arrive at a minimal collision $w_{1}^{-n},w_{2}^{-n}$.
+But we have already classified all minimal collisions, and can note that all minimal collisions have different alignment of the terminal letter: if one of the pair ends in $d$ or $u$ then the other ends in $l$ or $r$.
+This means that such a pair cannot be extended to a collision of longer length, forming a contradiction.

 \end{proof}

 Thus all collisions are minimal and the list given in the table is complete.